 Ever since debuting the MOMENTUM True Wireless, Sennheiser has enjoyed a rather unique position amongst audio companies in the true wireless space with some of the best-sounding options out there.
 However, there’s a few quirks to address before you pull the trigger on buying these buds.

-These earphones don’t go crazy on bass emphasis, and most listeners will appreciate Sennheiser’s decision to focus on a more palatable sound than trying to rattle your skull with low-end notes.
+The Sennheiser CX 400BT de-emphasizes bass notes relative to our house curve (pink).
+This may come as a disappointment to avid bassheads, but you can always adjust it within the Sennheiser app.
 While this does make it a little tougher to drown out surrounding noise when you’re on a commute, the audio quality will seem largely more “clear” than it will with more bass-heavy earphones.
 This is also partly because Sennheiser also emphasized some ranges for these particular sounds to come through a little bit more.
 The only “odd” thing here is that dip in the highs, but this is a feature common to Sennheiser earphones meant to avoid the ill effects of natural resonances in the human ear.
 We saw it on the Sennheiser MOMENTUM True Wireless too, and the sound of the CX 400BT is extremely similar to that model.

-A flat response in bass notes mean that most of your music below middle C will sound exactly as it’s supposed to—no crazy-powerful basslines drowning everything else out, or random notes surprising you with their relative volume.
+A flat response in bass notes means that most of your music below middle C will sound exactly as it’s supposed to—no crazy-powerful basslines drowning everything else out, or random notes surprising you with their relative volume.
 Even if it’s not what you’re used to, many appreciate this kind of sound because it means that basslines aren’t going to mess up your listening experience.
 However, the downside is that older songs may be a little more difficult to pick out bass instruments that aren’t the center of the mix.
 For example, the bass in Barry White’s song You’re the first, the last, my everything tends to sound a bit quieter than it should in the presence of other elements like Barry’s famously low voice.
 In general though, instances like that with older mixes shouldn’t be all that noticeable.

 Mids and highs